 In the US, the laws vary from state to state.

 For information on driving for each state, we strongly recommend that you read through this website, which states the specifics.

 How To Keep Your Dog Controlled In The Car

 Some dogs are known for becoming anxious during car travel.
 However, some are known for becoming bouncing balls of joy.
 To prepare for a long car journey with your dog, we recommend that you read some of the below tips.

-- Go for a long walk before to prevent bursts of energy whilst travelling in the car
+- Go for a long walk before to prevent bursts of energy whilst traveling in the car

 - Don’t feed your dog beforehand to prevent illness and motion sickness

 - Keep the car at a cool temperature as the dogs will warm up more than you